 The following bar chart and table provide an indication of the risks of investing in the Fund.
 The bar chart shows how the Fund's performance has varied from year to year.
-The table below the bar chart shows what the returns would equal if you averaged out actual performance over various lengths of time and compares the returns with the returns of one or more broad-based market indices.
-The indices, which are described in "Descriptions of Indices" in the prospectus, have characteristics relevant to the Fund's investment strategy.
+The table below the bar chart shows what the returns would equal if you averaged out actual performance over various lengths of time and compares the returns with the returns of a broad-based market index.
+The index, which is described in "Description of Index" in the prospectus, has characteristics relevant to the Fund's investment strategy.
 The performance information does not reflect variable contract or qualified plan fees and expenses.
 If such fees and expenses were reflected, returns would be less than those shown.
 Please refer to the prospectus for your variable contract or your qualified plan documentation for information on their separate fees and expenses.